-The above linkages result in a series of impacts which (i) connect new CID with increased school facilities costs and (ii) connect increased school facilities costs with School Fees on CID buildings.
+The above linkages result in a series of impacts which (i) connect new CID with increased impacts upon the School District and (ii) connect increased school facilities costs with School Fees on CID buildings.
 These impacts are identified for different CID land use categories, based on a "prototypical unit" of 1,000 square feet of new commercial or industrial floor space for each category.
 These "linkage impacts" include five (5) major types: